agoering/spice-pinball/docs/arduino.md

 ---

 Now, we are ready to control our electronics using a microcontroller robot.
-The microcontroller we will be using is called an Arduino Nano. **It is very important that we do not touch the Arduino with bare hands.
-The oils on our skins can cause its exposed pins to connect to each other incorrectly and damage the electronics.**
+The microcontroller we will be using is called an Arduino Nano.

 <!-- <img src="http://upload.wikimedia.org/wikipedia/commons/8/8d/Arduino_Nano.jpg" style="width: 500px"/> -->